-Special-Status Bats: No suitable bat roosting habitat or buffers occur within the proposed work area; therefore, no impacts to special-status bats are anticipated.
+Special-Status Bats: No suitable bat roosting habitat or buffers occur within the proposed work areas; therefore, no impacts to special-status bats are anticipated.

-Special-Status Small Mammals: Special-status small mammals such as the pallid San Diego pocket mouse, northwestern San Diego pocket mouse, American badger, desert kit fox, and/or black-tailed jackrabbit can occur in many parts of the Project.
-Ringtail and Palm Springs round-tailed ground squirrel are not expected.
-The new work area is located outside the known range of the Palm Springs pocket mouse.
-There is no mapped suitable habitat for the Los Angeles Pocket Mouse (LAPM) within the survey area.
-No special-status mammals were observed during the preconstruction survey on February 15, 2021.
-If any special-status small mammal species are found during construction activities, potential impacts will also be addressed according to the Special Status Small Mammals Avoidance and Minimization Plan.
+Special-Status Small Mammals: The proposed work location does not intersect mapped suitable habitat for special-status mammal habitat.
+Special-status small mammals such as the pallid San Diego pocket mouse, northwestern San Diego pocket mouse, American badger, desert kit fox, and/or black-tailed jackrabbit can occur in many parts of the Project area; however, ringtail and Palm Springs round-tailed ground squirrel are not expected.
+If any of these species are found, potential impacts will be addressed according to the Small Mammals Avoidance and Minimization Plan.

-Special-Status Plants: No special-status plants have been previously observed within the new work area and none were observed during the preconstruction survey on February 15, 2021.
-If special-status plants are later identified during clearance sweeps/monitoring, they will be avoided to the extent feasible.

-Unavoidable impacts to special-status plants will be addressed in accordance with the Special-Status Plant Salvage and Relocation Plan.
+Special-Status Plants: The proposed work area does not intersect special-status plant habitat and no observations of special-status plants have been observed in the proposed work locations over several years of surveys; therefore, no impacts to special-status plants are anticipated.
+If special-status plants are later identified during clearance sweeps/survey/monitoring, they will be avoided to the extent feasible.
+Unavoidable impacts will be addressed in accordance with the Special-status Plant Salvage and Relocation Plan.

-Regulated Trees: No tree trimming or removal is required for construction activities within the proposed work areas.
+Regulated Trees: No tree trimming or tree removal is required for construction activities within the proposed work area.
 Therefore, no impacts are anticipated.